schooltool-project/schooltool-book/source/features.rst

 * For each meeting of a class section, teachers can mark students absent, tardy, or assign a numeric participation score.

-* The average participation score can be included in Gradebook calculations.
+* The average participation score can be included in gradebook calculations.

-* Absence and tardy data can be included in report cards and other provided school attendance reports.
+* Absence and tardiness data can be included in report cards and other provided school attendance reports.

 Calendars for the School, Groups, and Individuals
 -------------------------------------------------